 PROGRAMS & SERVICES

-Grace House serves terminally ill individuals, many of whom are indigent, homeless or housing insecure, and who are:
+Grace House serves terminally ill individuals who are:

 - enrolled in a hospice program